Tanglewood Numbers

-Tanglewood Numbers is the fifth studio album by Silver Jews, released in 2005.
+Tanglewood Numbers is the fifth studio album by American indie rock band Silver Jews, released in 2005.

 Like on all of their other albums, Silver Jews' principal song writer and constant band member is David Berman.
 On this album fourteen other musicians are involved in the performance and creation.

 Tanglewood Numbers marked the return of Pavement members Stephen Malkmus and Bob Nastanovich into Silver Jews.
 Malkmus had last appeared on American Water while Nastanovich had last appeared on the band's debut album Starlite Walker.
 Cassie Berman, David Berman's then wife, also appears, as does Will Oldham.

 The album's cover is a photograph by famed Southern photographer William Eggleston.

 Background

 In the four years between Bright Flight and Tanglewood Numbers, Silver Jews frontman David Berman had suffered from substance abuse, depression and a suicide attempt.
 However, Berman was able to rehabilitate and he became more deeply involved into his Jewish faith.

 During its recording, Tanglewood Numbers was nearly destroyed in a fire that burned down Memphis' historic Easley-McCain studio, where the album was going to be mastered.